0xf11n/0xf11n.github.io/wu/snortchallenges1.md

    * alert tcp any any <> any 80 (msg: "TCP Port 80";sid:1000002;rev:1;)
    * -> 328
 2. `destination address of packet 63`
-   * write alerts file w\ '-A fast', grep file line numbers 'cat -n' and grep for line '63'
+   * write alerts file with '-A fast', grep file line numbers 'cat -n' and grep for line '63'
    * -> 145.254.160.237
 3. `ACK number of packet 64?`
    * work around from above no longer works as we more info using '-A full'